Mashrafe Mortaza: Success

-Playing for Khulna Division against Sylhet Division in March 2005, Mortaza scored his maiden first-class century.
-Batting at number four in his team's second innings, Mortaza scored 132 not out from 140 balls; the innings far surpassing his previous best first-class score of 70, and was named man of the match.
+Playing for Khulna Division against Sylhet Division in March 2005, Mashrafe scored his maiden first-class century.
+Batting at number four in his team's second innings, Mashrafe scored 132 not out from 140 balls; the innings far surpassing his previous best first-class score of 70, and was named man of the match.

-Mortaza enhanced his reputation on Bangladesh's inaugural tour of England, and was the team's leading bowler, although his team lost the two-match Test series 2–0.
+Mashrafe enhanced his reputation on Bangladesh's inaugural tour of England, and was the team's leading bowler, although his team lost the two-match Test series 2–0.
 He was by far the most economical of the Bangladeshi bowlers, conceding on average nearly half a run less per over than the next best bowler.
-Mortaza finished the series with four wickets at 49.50 and was the team's leading wicket taker.
+Mashrafe finished the series with four wickets at 49.50 and was the team's leading wicket taker.
 He consistently troubled the English batsmen, repeatedly beating the bat.
 A ODI tri-series followed in which Bangladesh recorded their maiden win against Australia.
-Mortaza's bowling was important in Bangladesh's huge upset against Australia in Cardiff, removing Adam Gilchrist for a duck and conceding 33 runs from 10 overs as Bangladesh won by five wickets.
-At the end of the tour, Mortaza was described as "Bangladesh's solitary cutting edge", underlining how important his bowling is to the team.
+Mashrafe's bowling was important in Bangladesh's huge upset against Australia in Cardiff, removing Adam Gilchrist for a duck and conceding 33 runs from 10 overs as Bangladesh won by five wickets.
+At the end of the tour, Mashrafe was described as "Bangladesh's solitary cutting edge", underlining how important his bowling is to the team.

-Mortaza was selected as a reserve player for the Asian squad in the inaugural Afro-Asia Cup.
+Mashrafe was selected as a reserve player for the Asian squad in the inaugural Afro-Asia Cup.
 He was later drafted into the full squad as a replacement for the unavailable Rana Naved-ul-Hasan.
 With batsman Mohammad Ashraful, he was one of two Bangladeshi players in the 15-man squad.
-Sultan Rana, the Asia team manager, described Mortaza as "a very promising prospect, a terrific asset to the Bangladesh team".
+Sultan Rana, the Asia team manager, described Mashrafe as "a very promising prospect, a terrific asset to the Bangladesh team".
 He played two of the three ODIs where he took Shaun Pollock's wicket in the first one.